builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 Inheritance

-- Inheritance is the second highest form of couples
+- Inheritance is the second highest form of coupling
 - O and L in SOLID are because of inheritance

 Dependency Injection